 Jim Workman is the new Civil Engineers’ Club representative in Northern Ireland.
-He is re-starting the group and has already organised a most successful visit in Belfast.
-His report on the visit follows below:
+He is re-starting the group and has already organised a number of visits.

 Visit on 24 November 2017

 The visit was in the form of a presentation of a planned major infrastructure project in Belfast known as Weavers Cross.

 Background – Translink (which operates the train and bus services over N Ireland) and the Department for Regional Development have been working in conjunction with the Strategic Investment Board and have identified the potential to create an integrated Public Transport Hub that will be a high class Gateway for Belfast.